viclule/image_resize_n_linear/README.md

 # Implementation of a multilinear interpolator using exlusively tensorflow functions

-- A variant of tf.image.bilinear_resize that supports N-dimensional tensors should be implemented on TensorFlow
+- A variant of tf.image.bilinear_resize that supports N-dimensional tensors is implemented on TensorFlow

-- The solution must only use TensorFlow operations